Women's Champions League: Who needs what to qualify?

 Article body

-The UEFA Women's Champions League group stage is coming to its conclusion with five quarter-final places still to be decided: we explain how teams can join the clubs already through.
+The UEFA Women's Champions League group stage is coming to its conclusion on Wednesday and Thursday with three quarter-final places still to be decided: we explain how teams can join the clubs already through.

 As it stands